creswick/cabal-dev/README.md

 sandbox, as well as leaving the binaries in the familiar `dist` directory.

+If you are developing multiple interdependent packages together, see the section below about building with private dependencies.

 ### Ghci with cabal-dev

 Cabal-dev 0.7.3.1 and greater are capable of launching ghci with the